OpenMDAO/Aviary/aviary/docs/misc_resources/comparison_to_flops.md

 integration scheme.
 When full developed, Aviary will offer this type of analysis, as well as a variety of other mission analysis types.

-Currently there are two options for the equations of motion used: two degree of freedom, and energy-state.
+Currently there are two options for the equations of motion used: two-degrees-of-freedom, and energy-state.
 The energy-state equations are the same as those used in FLOPS, although the integration scheme is different.
 Prescribed mission equations are also being planned.